The Netherlands National Overview

-Update (in progress) in November 2016 by Harrie van den Elsen, Principal at the Prince Claus Conservatoire Groningen.
+Update in June 2018 by Harrie van den Elsen, Principal at the Prince Claus Conservatoire Groningen.

 Overview of Higher Music Education System

-Higher music education in the Netherlands is offered in eight conservatoires and one Music Academy.
+Higher music education in the Netherlands is offered in nine conservatoires.
 Conservatoires are not embedded in ‘traditional’ universities (aimed at scientific knowledge and research), but in Universities of Applied Sciences (UAS) or Professional Education (UPE).
 Conservatoires are mostly named (or seen as) ‘Faculty of Music’ or ‘Department of Music’ within the UAS/UPE.
 About half of the UASs/UPEs offering conservatoire education are so-called mono-sectoral UPEs.
 Those UASs/UPEs offer education only in the sector of Arts (one or more of the artistic disciplines music, dance, drama, fine arts, audio-visual arts).
 The other halves of the UASs/UPEs offering conservatoire education are multi-sectoral UASs/UPEs.
 Those UPEs also offer education in other sectors than the Arts, such as Economics, Technology, Health etc.

 Conservatoire programmes are offered on undergraduate (four years) and post-graduate (one to two years) level.
 Formally only two types of undergraduate-programmes are offered: ‘Music’ and ‘Music in Education’.
 The ‘Music’-programme hosts a variety of different curricula, such as performance (classical music, jazz, pop music, non-western music), conducting, composition and music technology.
 The undergraduate and graduate programmes are recognised as Bachelors and Masters degrees.